hoene/libmysofa/README.md

 mysofa_cache_release_all();
 ```
 Then, all HRTFs having the same filename and sampling rate are stored only once in memory.

+If your program is using several threads, you must use appropriate synchronisation mechanisms so only a single thread can access the library at a given time.

 ## Disclaimer